Why Animal Rights?

-Christian Animal Rights Association seeks to advocate for animals, as this above definition matches the Biblical ideal that is seen in the garden of Eden.
-In this paradise, God said that Adam
+The Christian Animal Rights Association seeks to advocate for animals, as the above definition matches the biblical ideal seen in the garden of Eden.
+In this paradise (Genesis 2:8), God said

-and Eve have dominion over animals (Genesis 1:26–28).
-Shortly after, God prescribed a vegan diet for both humans and animals (Genesis 1:29–30).
-This vegan world, where humans and
+that Adam and Eve have dominion over the animals (1:26–28).
+Shortly after, God prescribed a vegan diet for humans and animals (1:29–30).
+This vegan world, where humans and animals

-animals peacefully coexisted, is clearly the ideal, as seen with God calling it “very good” in Genesis 1:31.
-Thus, animals were never intended to be exploited.
-On the contrary, in
+peacefully coexisted, is clearly the ideal, as seen with God calling it “very good” in Genesis 1:31.
+Thus, animals were never intended to be exploited, harmed, or killed.
+On the

-Genesis 2:19–20, God wanted Adam to name the animals, which indicates Adam was to be friends with them, much like how humanity treats companion animals today.
-When Adam and Eve sinned
+contrary, in Genesis 2:19–20, God wanted Adam to name the animals, which indicates Adam was to be friends with them, much like how humanity treats companion animals today.
+When Adam and

-forward to a bright future, as the Bible prophesies that when Jesus returns there will be a New Earth (synonymous with heaven) in which humans and animals will live in harmony (Isaiah
+We look forward to a bright future, as the Bible prophesies that when Jesus returns, there will be a New Earth (synonymous with heaven) in which humans and animals will live in peaceful

 harmony, without harm or death, for all eternity (Isaiah 11:6–9, 65:25, Hosea 2:18).
 The New Earth (Isaiah 65:17; Revelation 21:1) will be a restoration of what God originally and

 ideally intended in Eden (Genesis 1:20–31).
 Jesus instructed his disciples to pray that God’s will be done on earth as it is in heaven (Matthew 6:9–10).
 We seek to put the